sei-noconnor/crucible-common-devspace/development/README.md

 `devspace run clean`

 ## Deveopment
-run `devspace run-pipline ordered-deploy` to get a working environment with all dependancies.
+run `devspace run-pipline ordered-deploy` to get a working environment with all dependencies.